Soneritics/CsCartFeeds/README.md

 _COUNTRY_CODE_ is the 2 character code of the country.
 RU, EN, NL, DE, etc.
 Use _Other_ > _Text_ as the feature type.

+### Color
+Feeds that have a color property, use the product feature:
+* color

 ## Using the Google Data Feed
 The Google data feed requires some extra information.